Big Research Starts with Strong Support

 From Proposal to a $49.5 Million Award: The Jackson Heart Study

 That mission extends beyond data management.
-JHS includes three Training and Education Centers that help prepare the next generation of clinical researchers, along with community engagement efforts designed to improve cardiovascular health in Jackson and beyond.
-The Coordinating Center helps support all that work.
+JHS includes Training and Education Centers that prepare the next generation of clinical researchers, along with community engagement efforts designed to improve cardiovascular health in Jackson and beyond.

 Strengthening Research Teams

-TGA also strengthened collaboration across a geographically dispersed research network.
+TGA also played a key role in strengthening collaboration across a geographically dispersed research network.
 By supporting in-person meetings, conference participation, and site visits, the program helped partners build the trust, communication, and working relationships needed to manage a complex, multi-site project over the long term.
-“The Team Grant Accelerator gives investigators the support they need to compete for and manage large, complex research awards successfully.”

 For investigators pursuing large, multi-investigator awards, the Team Grant Accelerator offers thoughtful support to strengthen proposals, ease coordination, and help ambitious research teams move their work forward with confidence.
-Apply here.
+Click to apply here.